raphamorim/ranza/readme.md

 #### Watch

-**(not recommended)**
+**The not recommended way:**

-> Cause: Install all dependencies in each livereload
+> Installs every single dependencies in each livereload

-Livereload in all files, installing undefined dependencies without save:
+Livereload in all files, installing undefined dependencies without saving them in `package.json`:

 ```sh
 $ ranza watch
 ```

-**(recommended)**
+**The recommended way:**

-> Cause: Only install missed dependencies in each livereload
+> Installs only missed dependencies in each livereload

-Livereload in all files, installing undefined dependencies and saving as `dependencies` in `package.json`:
+Livereload in all files, installing undefined dependencies and saving them as `dependencies` in `package.json`:

 ```sh
 $ ranza watch --save
 ```

-Livereload in all files, installing undefined dependencies and saving as `devDependencies` in `package.json`:
+Livereload in all files, installing undefined dependencies and saving them as `devDependencies` in `package.json`:

 ```sh
 $ ranza watch --save-dev